Q. WHAT CAN I EXPECT?

 A. Since each person is unique, the number of treatments needed would vary.
 Different factors such as type of condition, whether the condition is chronic or acute, and the vitality of the individual. .

-Pacific Acupuncture Center is an in-network provider of Kaiser Permanente, Blue cross, Blue shield, Aetna and health net of California.
+Pacific Acupuncture Center is an in-network provider of Cigna, Anthem Blue Cross, Blue Shield, Aetna and Health Net of California.
 Verification on eligibility and payment is based on individual plans.
-Other insurance may or may not offer coverage for acupuncture treatments based on diagnosis and individual employer plans, our medical team is more than happy to assist you with your insurance questions.
+Other insurance may or may not offer coverage for acupuncture treatments based on diagnosis and individual employer plans.
+We are also a proud community care provider for VA.
+Our medical team is more than happy to assist you with your insurance questions.

 We also offer 10% senior, disable and military discount to qualify none-insurance patients.